-‘Fame Obsessed’ Norah O’Donnell Blasted By Colleagues Amidst Rumors That She Wants Nightly News Job
+‘Fame-Obsessed’ Norah O’Donnell Blasted By Colleagues Amidst Rumors That She Wants Nightly News Job

 Norah co-anchors CBS This Morning with Gayle King and John Dickerson.
 Her former colleague, Charlie Rose, was ousted in November 2017 following allegations of sexual misconduct.

-When Dickerson was brought on to replace Charlie, Norah was said to constantly attempt to undermine her new co-worker, often muttering “I wouldn’t have have done it that way” under her breath.
+When Dickerson was brought on to replace Rose, Norah was said to constantly attempt to undermine her new co-worker, often muttering “I wouldn’t have done it that way” under her breath.

 Since Rose’s departure, ratings have taken a nosedive.
-The show, which markets itself as having a focus in harder news, averaged 3.2 million viewers this season.
-Its rivals The Today Show and Good Morning America average a little over four million viewers each.
+The show, which markets itself as having a focus on harder news, averaged 3.2 million viewers this season.
+Its rivals The Today Show and Good Morning America average a little over 4 million viewers each.

 However, according to sources, O’Donnell still believes that she should be tapped to replace CBS Evening News anchor Jeff Glor, despite the ratings decline.